swelltrain/rlocu/README.md

 ## Getting Started

-Before executing any Rlocu queries you need to config it.
+Before executing any Rlocu queries you need to configure it.

-    Rlocu.config do |conf|
+    Rlocu.configure do |conf|
       conf.api_key = 'yourapikeyyourapikeyyourapikey'
     end